linea-it/dri/README.md

  in this file the variable debug should always be False and it is necessary to add the host allowed in ALLOWED_HOSTS parameter and allowed hosts CORS in variable CORS_ORIGIN_WHITELIST.

-database settings must be made individually on each of these files, if you are a developer change only the development case file do not want to use sqlite as the default database.
+Database settings must be made individually on each of these files, if you are a developer change only the development case file do not want to use sqlite as the default database.

 ### Setting Database Params